Category Archives: Romantic Comedy

 Despite liking Babe, Sid resists the workers’ sabotage attempt and must decide whether to fire activist Babe.
 Predictably, the two fall madly in love amid catchy song and dance numbers.

-I’m a huge fan of the musical genre, especially during the 1950s and 1960s heyday.
+I’m a massive fan of the musical genre, especially during the 1950s and 1960s heyday.
 The Pajama Game falls somewhere in the middle for me, inferior to the brilliant West Side Story (1961) and Gypsy (1962) but holding its own with other fun musicals like Guys and Dolls (1955).

 Fun is a perfect adjective to describe The Pajama Game with its bright, fluffy, colorful pajama element, midwestern polite charm, and the romantic comedy bits between Babe and Sid.